 Consider whether you can be more flexible in what you’re offering – perhaps you can offer hybrid working or increase the salary – to attract better quality candidates.

 It may also be worth hiring a candidate that doesn’t quite meet your requirements but shows potential.
-In that case, you can offer on-the-job training.
+In that case, you can offer on-the-job training, while also checking a review of the best resume writing companies to help future applicants present their skills more effectively.

 Bonus tip – If your company pays based on experience, on-the-job training may save you some money while also helping you shape the candidate from scratch to fit your company’s culture.